grahamegrieve/delphi-markdown/README.md

 At present the following dialects of markdown are supported:

 * The Daring Fireball dialect (see https://daringfireball.net/projects/markdown/) (translated from https://github.com/rjeschke/txtmark)

-Wishlist: PEGDown (Github dialect), CommonMark
+* The CommonMark Specification (see https://spec.commonmark.org/0.28) (not quite complete: GFM tables + link references)

-All you need to use the library is any unicode version of Delphi.
-To run the tests, you also need FastMemoryManager and the Jedi Code Library
+All you need to use the library is any unicode version of Delphi, or FPC (lazarus).
+To run the tests, you also need FastMemoryManager, the Jedi Code Library and DUnitX.

 ## Using the Library